AIM Employment Center (AEC)

 The AIM Employment Center (AEC) is an exciting program that offers rescued young women a career and a new life!
 After being rescued from sex trafficking and given time and support to recover, AEC equips women with the skills needed to gain employment and build a stable life.

 In addition to giving restored young women a job, AIM Employment Center can offer an immediate rescue to those still trapped in brothels with no opportunity for income, no way to care for children and pressure to raise money for family.
 They can walk into AEC and receive on-the-job training, childcare, healthcare, continuing academic education and counseling and be paid well above average.
-While average wages for a garment worker in Cambodia are around $50/month, women at AEC earn 3-4 times as much, making between $150-200/month.

 Where vocation meets rehabilitation, our employment center gives graduates the skills they need to build an independent life.
 Come visit us and leave your mark on the fight against trafficking!

 Siem Reap is AIM’s second big city of focus in the country of Cambodia.
 Children who are exploited in Svay Pak often end up trafficked north to Siem Reap, a destination for sex tourism.
 Entire buses of men from China and other countries will arrive and pick young women from the stages of karaoke bars (KTVs) or the streets.
 But there is hope for every girl, and AIM is committed to change in this city!

 AIM’s Siem Reap outreach efforts work to assist women to leave situations of sexual exploitation by building relationships, introducing local residents to the Gospel and offering women opportunities for employment, vocational training, and safe housing.